TedXiongfeng/SomeCode/README.md

 Some code have been accomplished for functions
 - method for excel export
 - package class as return object for restful controller
+- @JsonView controll which member variable to serialiable